Ludmilahttps/drivent2/README.md

 - Add them (prod version) to test.yml file on .github/workflows/test.yml.

 ## Who
-Ludmila Silveira, 19 years old and a Computer Engineer student at Federal University of Santa Catarina (UFSC).Currently studying to be a full stack developer and this is a learning project.
+Ludmila Silveira, 19 years old, Computer Engineering student at the Federal University of Santa Catarina (UFSC).
+She is currently attending a full stack development bootcamp and this is a learning project.

 ## When
 @date MAI/2023 @copyright Copyright (c) 2023